dalmo1991/superflexPy/doc/numerical_solver.rst

 The figure below compares the execution times of pure Python vs. the Numba implementation, as a function of the length of the time series (upper panel) and the number of model runs (lower panel).

 The plot clearly shows the tradeoff between compilation time (which is zero for Python and around 2 seconds for Numba) versus run time (where Numba is 30 times faster than Python).
-For example, a single run of 1000 time steps of the :ref:`hymod` model, solved using the implicit Euler numerical solver takes 0.11 seconds with Python and 1.85 with Numba.
+For example, a single run of 1000 time steps of the :ref:`hymod` model solved using the implicit Euler numerical solver takes 0.11 seconds with Python and 1.85 with Numba.
 In contrast, if the same model is run 100 times (e.g., as part of a calibration) the Python version takes 11.75 seconds while the Numba version takes 2.35 seconds.

 .. image:: pics/numerical_solver/bench_all.png
    :align: center